 Early Elizabethan slip-ons gave way to laced or buckled shoes.

 Most shoes of the time were made the same for both feet.
 After wearing, the leather or fabric molded to the shape of the foot.

 Platform or high heeled shoes originated for convenience.
-Pattens were tie-on over shoes that held the foot up off the ground, protecting the shoe from dirt, mud, or debris.
-Similarly, chopines made of cork or wood lifted the foot up away from debris or dirt in work places, on roads, or in the street.
+Pattens were tied on over shoes that held the foot up off the ground, protecting the shoe from dirt, mud, or debris.
+Similarly, chopines made of cork or wood lifted the foot up away from debris or dirt in workplaces, on roads, or in the street.

 The Renaissance introduced the wearing of high heels for vanity and style.
 Mary Tudor (1/2 sister of Queen Elizabeth) wore high heels to improve her stature and appear more regal.